Play Therapy Experience

 What is Play Therapy?

 Play is the natural language of children and how they best communicate and develop in the world around them.
 A complication or series of complications in a child's life can disrupt healthy development.
 In play therapy, a mental health professional utilizes the therapeutic power of play to help children resolve a range of developmental and emotional difficulties and achieve optimal mental health.
-Play therapy promotes resiliency and assists children to develop holistically and enhance emotional intelligence.
+Play therapy promotes resiliency, assists children in developing holistically and enhances emotional intelligence.
 Elements of play therapy can also be used when counseling older children, adolescents, groups and families.

 Who Provides Play Therapy?

 Play therapy is a set of skills learned and practiced by professionals from multiple realms of mental health.
-The play therapy certificate program accepts applicants currently training or practicing within the fields of clinical mental health, marriage and family therapy, social work, school counseling, psychology and psychiatry.
+The Play and Creativity in Counseling Certificate Program accepts applicants currently training or practicing within the fields of clinical mental health, marriage and family therapy, social work, school counseling, psychology or psychiatry.

 What is Required of Applicants?